bandprotocol/oracle-consumer/docs/x/pricefeed.md

     }
     ```
 3. At the start of each block, query all `SymbolRequest` and determine which symbols need to be requested from BandChain.
-4. Handle the `OnRecvPacket` event to extract the data from BandChain and store it in the state of your Cosmos SDK app.
+4. Once the pricefeed module sends a data request to BandChain via ibc, it will receive an OnRecvPacket event from BandChain, which will then be extracted and stored in the state of your Cosmos SDK application.

 ### Params

-The pricefeed module stores it's params in state, it can be updated with governance or the address with authority.
+The pricefeed module stores its params in state, it can be updated with governance or the address with authority.
+The information contained in these parameters is utilized to request data from BandChain.

 > proto/consumer/pricefeed/params.proto
 ```protobuf